open-sdg/open-sdg/docs/reporting-status.md

 ## Alternative groupings

 Apart from grouping by _goal_, you might like to show the reporting status in different ways (such as "status by _tier_", for example).
 To do this, your data repository needs to be configured to generate the necessary data.
-See the `config_data.yml` file in the data starter, [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/config_data.yml#L24), for an example.
+See the [`config_data.yml` file in the data starter](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/config_data.yml#L24), for an example.

 Note that the value of that setting in the data repository should be a list of fields which are present in your indicator metadata files.